eliav-lavi/mox-server/README.md

 To list all existing endpoints, call `GET` on `/endpoint`.

 ### Update an Existing Endpoint
-To update an existing endpoint, call `PUT` on `/endpoint`.
-The request body should contain the `id` of the endpoint, in addition to the endpoint information:
+To update an existing endpoint, call `PUT` on `/endpoint/:id` (replace `:id` with the relevant endpoint id), in addition to the endpoint information:
 ```json
 {
   "id": 3,